-Where the fund invested in sustainable investments with environmental objectives, this did not contribute to the environmental EU Taxonomy objectives.
+Where the fund invested in sustainable investments with environmental objectives, this contributed towards the climate change mitigation and climate change adaptation environmental EU Taxonomy objectives.

 Where the fund invested in sustainable investments with social objectives, this contributed towards the socially focused SDG objectives as explained in the answer on the objectives of the sustainable investments below.